Manage GCP Cloud Build Connection IAM Bindings

 Beyond these examples

 The examples reference pre-existing infrastructure such as Cloud Build v2 connections.
-They focus on configuring IAM bindings rather than provisioning the connections themselves.
+They focus on configuring IAM bindings rather than provisioning connections or managing identity providers.

 To keep things focused, common IAM patterns are omitted, including: